cesc1989/apuntes/Luna/Backend/⚠️ Image Magick and Alpine ⚠️.md

-# Image Magick version in Alpine
+# Image Magick, WKHTMLTOPDF,  and Alpine

+> [!Important]
+> The deal with Alpine is we need version 3.14 because is the latest version supporting `wkhtmltopdf`.

 Before AppBlend, the Image Magick version in Edge was **7.1.0-50 beta Q16** and for Patient Self Report it was **7.0.11-14 Q16**.